 I never considered myself a Disney promoter.
 At least not on purpose.
 Then we had two daughters affected by disability and I became a believer.

-Every now and then someone will ask what my routine is when we plan a trip to Disney world.
+Every now and then someone will ask what my routine is when we plan a trip to Disney world…and if the park still caters to those with disabilities.
 Again, I do not consider myself an expert.
 I am an expert on traveling with my family, though.
-I’m happy to share what we have found to work for us!
+I’m happy to share what we have found to work.
 It has paired down a bit now that we are a family of four since the older ones have moved on to their own vacations.

 Our Disney visits started out slowly.
 We were wooed with a credit card that gives us disney points as rewards.